ChrAshPun/kanban-desk-django/README.md

 Concurrency and Performance: Gunicorn is designed to handle multiple concurrent requests efficiently.
 It can spawn multiple worker processes to handle incoming requests, allowing your Django application to handle multiple connections simultaneously and provide better performance under load.
 Process Management: Gunicorn manages the worker processes for your Django application.
 It handles spawning and managing the worker processes

-In virtual env - `pip install gunicorn`
+In virtual env - `pip install gunicorn` (this will add gunicorn to venv/bin/ )

 ### Configure gunicorn.socket
 `sudo nano /etc/systemd/system/gunicorn.socket`